xiangyanfei212/ADAF/README.md

 ## Data
-The data used in this work can be download from [link of Zenodo].
+The data used in this work can be download from [Pre-processed Data - Zenodo Download Link](https://zenodo.org/records/14020879).

 - Pre-processed data